alfar0x/cosmos-inscriptions/README.md

 ### Common Configuration

+- **EXPLORER**: The URL for exploring transactions on the blockchain.
 - **RPC**: The URL for the Remote Procedure Call (RPC) endpoint used for communication with the Injective Protocol network.
 - **NATIVE_PRICE_USD**: The current price of the native token in USD.